idanhan/jam/README.md

-# budget_app
+# jamit_socialmediaapp

-A new Flutter project.
+A new Flutter project with flask as api mysql as database and aws server

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project lets user join jam sessions and collaborate with other musicians

 A few resources to get you started if this is your first Flutter project: